-In practice, demand generation is a complex process aimed at the specific goal of making people know who you are.
+Overall, demand generation is a complex and potentially long process aimed at the specific goal of making people know who you are.

-Just as with other marketing tactics, demand gen begins with understanding who your buyers are and where they exist online.
+Just as with other marketing tactics, this begins with understanding who your buyers are and where they exist online.
 You want to know what problems and pain points they have, and how your company can help solve them.

 What is lead generation?

-If demand generation is creating the want or need for your product or service, lead generation is the act of capturing existing demand in the market — whether through direct response, paid social ad, or through a form on your website — and getting them into your marketing/sales cycle.
+If demand generation is creating the want or need for your product or service, lead generation is the act of capturing existing demand in the marketand getting those people into your marketing/sales cycle.

 With lead generation, you’re creating content or marketing campaigns designed to capture a prospect’s contact information so you can market to them.

-You accomplish this with things like gated content, lead forms, newsletter sign-ups, promotions, and other offerings that exchange something of value for audience contact information.
+You can generate leads through things like gated content, newsletter sign-ups, paid ads, promotions, subscriptions, and other offerings that exchange something of value for audience contact information.

-For example, you might be looking to generate more business for a particular service your business offers.
+For example, say you're looking to generate more business for a particular service your business offers.

-To build awareness of that piece of gated content, you can place calls-to-action throughout your site or on other pieces of content, or boost your reach by running paid ads promoting it to your target audience on social media.
+To build awareness of that piece of gated content, you can place calls-to-action throughout your site or on other pieces of content, or boost your reach on social media.

-To know what you need, examine your data
+To know what you need right now, examine your data.